massdync/ox_inventory/README.md

 - [ ] Prevent item loss from trying to pick up an item when inventory maximum weight is reached

     Same as the one above, I believe this can also be done within the same event listener.

+Some of the items above might be finished but need further tests.

 <hr>